Seasawher/mathlib4-help/docs/attributes.md

 ## bareiss_ext
  adds a computation model to the Bareiss elimination

+## basifyElim
+ an eliminator that `basify` uses to case split a value of a registered type

+## basifyOp
+ an operation of a registered type that `basify` looks inside of

+## basify_simp
+ The simp set `basify` runs, after each case split and once at the end: the lemmas that clear away the degenerate branches, where some atom is `⊤` or `⊥`, and those that translate a proposition down, such as `↑a ≤ ↑b ↔ a ≤ b`.
+Lemmas tagged `@[basify_op]` are added here as well.
+The simp set `basify` runs, after each case split and once at the end: the lemmas that clear away the degenerate branches, where some atom is `⊤` or `⊥`, and those that translate a proposition down, such as `↑a ≤ ↑b ↔ a ≤ b`.
+Lemmas tagged `@[basify_op]` are added here as well.

+## basify_simp_proc
+ simproc set for basify_simp_proc
+Simplification procedure

 ## bitvec_to_nat
  simp lemmas converting `BitVec` goals to `Nat` goals